yankh764/rsync-helper/README.md

 4. Improved program's security.
 5. Added the option to configure rsync command so you can backup whatever you wish.
 6. Edited the config_example so it will be up to date and relevant.
+7. Increased the number of arguments each program can take.